micropython/micropython/docs/pyboard/quickref.rst

     i2s.readinto(buf)          # fill buffer with audio samples from I2S device

 PYBv1.0/v1.1 has one I2S bus with id=2.
-PYBD-SFxW has two I2S busses with id=1 and id=2.
+PYBD-SFxW has two I2S buses with id=1 and id=2.
 I2S is shared with SPI.

 CAN bus (controller area network)